scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 For instance, in the example code in [Execute a transaction by using multiple transaction manager instances](#execute-a-transaction-by-using-multiple-transaction-manager-instances), multiple transaction managers (`transactionManager1` and `transactionManager2`) are used in a single process for ease of explanation.
 However, that example code doesn't include a way to handle exceptions.

-The following example code shows how to handle exceptions in two-phase commit transactions:
+The following example code shows how to handle exceptions in transactions with a two-phase commit interface:

 ```java
 public class Sample {